By: Darrell Castle

 When you’re in a bankruptcy, especially in a Chapter 13 which lasts multiple years, you’re supposed to REFRAIN from debt until the process is completely over.

-If you’re in debt and wanting to keep your credit card, an experienced bankruptcy attorney can better explain your options in person after looking at your bills and expenses.
+If you’re in debt and wanting to keep your credit card, one of our experienced bankruptcy lawyers Memphis, TN families place their trust in can better explain your options in person after looking at your bills and expenses.

 You need to speak to an attorney you can trust, though.
 One who’ll treat you as a valued client, not a case number.
 One who has your best interest at heart.